Difference Between CompTIA A+ 900 and 1000 Core Series

 The 220-1002 exam will cover the installation and configuration of operating systems, operational procedures, the troubleshooting of software and security.

 The revised exams also cover scripting.
-This is to ensure that you are able to interpret code in order to identify malicious script that may not be
+This is to ensure that you are able to interpret code in order to identify malicious script that should not be present.

 The exam will still consist of a maximum of 90 multiple choice, drag-and-drop and performance-based questions with an allotted exam time of 90 minutes.
 The pass mark for the 220-1001 exam will be 675 on a scale of 100-900 and for the 220-1002 exam, 700 on a scale of 100-900.
 Both exams will be available in English, German, Japanese, Portuguese, Simplified Chinese and Spanish.